top of page

 she/her/siya

-Illinois Licensed Clinical Professional Counselor and Clinical Supervisor at Gray Matter Therapy, Doctoral Student in Counselor Education and Supervision at Adler University M.Ed. in Clinical Mental Health Counseling and BA in Psychology from DePaul University I was born and raised in the Philippines and immigrated to the USA with my family when I was 12.
-I currently have two dogs, two cats, and two turtles.
+Illinois Licensed Clinical Professional Counselor and Partner at Gray Matter Therapy, PhD in Counselor Education and Supervision at Adler University M.Ed. in Clinical Mental Health Counseling and BA in Psychology from DePaul University I was born and raised in the Philippines and immigrated to the USA with my family when I was 12.
 I am a foodie and adventurer.
 One of my ultimate goals is to own an animal sanctuary.
 In the meantime, I support individuals who may struggle and face challenges in their relationship with themselves and others.
 I primarily work with BIPOC, LGBTQ+, and/or male-identified individuals.
 Through all these experiences, I recognized our essential need to connect and belong, and that has become my passion for making space for people, especially the Filipino community, to create safe and happy communities.

 Edward Fajardo